-An APA in-text citation can be added in three different ways:
+In-text citation can be included in multiple ways:

 - When using the abbreviation “et al.,” always include a period (“.”).